 These days a lot of folks are wondering how to make money online in Canada.
 Fortunately there are lots of ways you can make money online.
 There are a few which are specific to Canada, but most of these methods will work regardless of where you live.

-If you’ve got an internet connection and a decent computer (or even a tablet or phone), most of these options should be available to you.
+If you’ve got an internet connection and a decent computer (or even a tablet or cell phone/mobile device), most of these options should be available to you.
 Most of these are also ways that you can get paid reasonably quickly – not overnight, but within a matter of weeks or months.
+You won’t need to have a spare room for an AirBNB or a small business loan – an IPhone should suffice.

 Now, here’s a caveat.
 If you need to make money fast, I recommend looking for a job.
 While I prefer most of the options on this list to ordinary employment, most of them involve developing either a new skillset or a product of some sort, which can take up to three months or longer.